Introducing the Slide Area

-This is the grey area behind the slide -- although any objects you place here can be edited and animated, they won't show up in Slide Show
+This is the grey area behind the slide, although any objects you place here can be edited and animated, they won't show up in Slide Show view.

-This makes the Workspace a convenient place to store stuff that you might want to use later -- or maybe slide object animate from the Slide Workspace into the actual Slide!
-Also any sound objects you place in the Workspace plays -- fortunately, sound is only heard and not seen!
+This makes the Workspace a convenient place to store stuff that you might want to use later.
+You can also store slide objects in the Workspace so that they animate from this Workspace into the actual Slide!
+Also, any sound objects you place in the Workspace play because sound objects are only heard and not seen!

 Figure 3 shows a slide that has objects within the actual Slide and in the extended Slide Workspace.